 Comprehensive Behavioral Health Institute at Mount Sinai Beth Israel

 The Mount Sinai Health System is creating a Comprehensive Behavioral Health Institute at Mount Sinai Beth Israel, as a part of the transformation of the services offered in lower Manhattan through Mount Sinai Downtown.
 This transformation will add to the existing training opportunities for Residents in Psychiatry at Mount Sinai Beth Israel.
-The Institute will be housed in the Bernstein Pavilion on the Mount Sinai Beth Israel Campus.
-The Bernstein Pavilion is undergoing a major renovation and, when completed, will house over 150 inpatient beds in Psychiatry and Addiction including a new state-of-the-art unit for adult and geriatric psychiatry.
-The institute will add a Partial Hospital Program to our existing continuum of outpatient services and the Electro-Convulsive Therapy program will expand significantly.
+The Institute will contain all the existing inpatient services including Adult Psychiatry, Geriatric Psychiatry, Consultation-Liaison Psychiatry, Addiction Psychiatry as well as the inpatient Substance Detoxification and Rehabilitation Units.
+The Institute will add a Partial Hospital Program to our existing continuum of outpatient services.
+The Electro-Convulsive Therapy Suite has already been renovated and expanded.
 A centralized Intake Unit is being created to provide rapid evaluations and facilitate access to all outpatient services.
-With these enhancements, Mount Sinai Beth Israel will expand its role as prominent provider of behavioral health services within the Mount Sinai Health Care System to better serve the needs of the local community and the tri-state area.
+With these enhancements, Mount Sinai Beth Israel will expand its role as the prominent provider of behavioral health services within the Mount Sinai Health Care System, serving the needs of the local community and the tri-state area.